IEG Company Updates

 EGBERT TAYLOR APPOINTS CHAIRMAN

 Worcester container manufacturer, Egbert Taylor, has appointed longstanding waste industry specialist and former Dennis Eagle CEO, Mike Molesworth, as Chairman.
-The move supports the firmโ€™s ambitious growth plans and is expected to help reaffirm Egbert Taylorโ€™s position as the UKโ€™s primary producer of premium steel containers.
-Mike, a prominent figure within the waste sector, led…
+The move supports the firm’s ambitious growth plans and is expected to help reaffirm Egbert Taylor’s position as the UK’s primary producer of premium steel containers.
+Mike, a prominent figure within the waste sector, led Dennis Eagle’s growth trajectory from 2000 to 2013.
+This included a period where he headed up Ros Roca Environment’s European business, which purchased Dennis Eagle in 2006.
+From 2013 until retiring in the middle of last year, Mike was on the group board and latterly…

 • Bin Brief – 2019